sipsorcery-org/sipsorcery/examples/Softphone/SIPSorcery.SoftPhone/readme.txt

 will still be usable at the remote end of the call but it will be jumpy and possibly have clicks and static.

-I've only implemented support for the PCMU (G711 UALW) codec so if the remote SIP device doesn't support it a call will not be possible.
+I've only implemented support for the PCMU (G711 ULAW) codec so if the remote SIP device doesn't support it a call will not be possible.
 As far as audio devices go the default input and output devices are used and there is no user interface option facility to change that.
 Can be done via code.